Big Pigeon in Southwest Iowa

 • b.
 11 Oct 1917 Audubon, Audubon Co.; s/o Jens J. Andersen (b.
 Denmark) & Martha Nelsina Madsen (b.
 Pott.
 Co.); family moved to Decatur Co. in early 1920s and to Audubon in 1927.

-• Edwin moved to Houston, Harris Co., TX in late 1930s where he was a salesman for Iowa's Garst and Thomas seed corn company.
+• moved to Houston, Harris Co., TX in late 1930s where he worked as a salesman for Iowa's Garst and Thomas seed corn company.

 • enlisted 20 Oct 1940 at Houston, Haris Co., TX; service credited to Harris Co., TX; buried Keokuk Natl.
 Cem., Keokuk, Lee Co., IA.